Are you getting ready to look for your ? You aren’t alone.

 The rental industry is bigger than it has ever been.
 The appeal of home-ownership isn’t as high as it used to be.
 People are moving to cities to get close to their jobs and friends.

-If you’re trying to learn what to look for in an apartment, this post will help.
+If you’re trying to learn what to look for in apartments near Oklahoma City, this post will help.
 Keep reading to discover our apartment hunting checklist that will help you find the right apartment for you.

 Perform an Inspection

 You don’t want to find the perfect apartment and find out there are problems with it after you move in.
 Not only will it cause headaches for you, but it will also open the possibility for your landlord to blame you for the problem.

 Make sure you insist on a full inspection of your apartment.
 You want to know what’s wrong ahead of time so that your landlord can get everything fixed.

 Your base rent isn’t always the only money you’ll pay during your time there.
 You can end up paying pet deposits, parking fees, and utilities.
 You need to understand all your obligations before you sign a lease.

 Your potential landlord should be able to answer this question for you.
 Have them lay out every fixed cost and the average monthly cost of your utilities.

 Everybody has their preferences when it comes to apartment amenities.
 Unfortunately, not everybody will be able to get what they want.